JuanPacoHernandez/TelecommDescriptive-Analysis/README.md

 - **completePipeline_pt2.sh** (LINE 17)
 - **completePipeline_pt2.sh** (LINE 21)

-2.- Specify **YOUR REGION** within those files in the indicated line number:
+4.- Specify **YOUR REGION** within those files in the indicated line number:

 - **variables.tf** (LINE 11)

-3.- Specify the **PATH FOR YOUR ENVIRONMENT** within those files in the indicated line number:
+5.- Specify the **PATH FOR YOUR ENVIRONMENT** within those files in the indicated line number:

 - **completePipeline_pt1.sh** (LINE 16)
 - **completePipeline_pt2.sh** (LINE 5)

-4.- Download your key Service Account JSON file in the same directory where files from repo were cloned

-### PIPELINE DETAILS:
+### TO RUN THE PIPELINE:

 There are two files to accomplish the whole Pipeline, **completePipeline_pt1.sh** and **completePipeline_pt2.sh**.
 First of all, grant permissions to those files: